-Indigenous leaders reflect on late Pope Francis's visit to Quebec City
+Indigenous leaders reflect on late Pope Francis's apology, visit to Quebec City

 It was an interaction between the late Pope Francis and an elderly residential school survivor that struck Mandy Gull-Masty the most when she met the pontiff during his visit to Quebec City three years ago.

-Gull-Masty, the former Grand Chief of the Cree Nation of Eeyou Istchee, watched as the elder shared her story of being ripped away from her family at age three, the pope listening attentively.
+Gull-Masty, now a Liberal candidate in the federal election, was at the time the grand chief of the Cree Nation of Eeyou Istchee.
+She recalled watching as the elder shared her story of being ripped away from her family at age three, the Pope listening attentively.

 "She went into that space and she had such a spirit of openness and forgiveness and she was able to be part of a discussion," said Gull-Masty.
 "I think it really meant a lot to her."

-At the time, Gull-Masty was helping co-ordinate the elders who would come face-to-face with the Pope in Quebec City as he visited Canada to apologize to Indigenous people for the Catholic Church's role in residential schools.
+At the time, Gull-Masty was helping co-ordinate the elders who would come face-to-face with the Pope in Quebec City as he visited Canada to apologize to Indigenous people for the conduct of some members of the Catholic Church in Canada's residential school system

 Gull-Masty, who was part of a delegation that received an audience with Pope Francis in Rome earlier that year, was one of the first to hear his apology — an apology that was denied by his predecessor, Benedict XVI, when former national chief of the Assembly of First Nations Phil Fontaine made the same trip in 2009.